 Problem Description:

 A baby wants to climb the stairs.
-It can take a single step at a time or take 2 steps at a time.
-Or it can take a combination of 1 and 2 steps at a time.
+It can take single step at a time or take 2 steps at a time.
+Or it can take combination of 1 and 2 steps at a time.

 Given that there are N stairs, find the number of ways the baby can reach the top of the stairs.